naparuba/tanuki-www/content/pages/intro/getting-started/checks.md

 # Health Checks

-We've now seen how simple it is to run Consul, add nodes and services, and query those nodes and services.
+We've now seen how simple it is to run XXX, add nodes and services, and query those nodes and services.
 In this section we will continue by adding health checks to both nodes and services, a critical component of service discovery that prevents using services that are unhealthy.